vim-perl/vim-perl/README.md

 ## Can you add highlighting for Moose, Try::Tiny, Test::More, etc, keywords?

-We have syntax "extensions" under the contrib directory; you can kind custom highlighting for these sorts of things there.
+We have syntax "extensions" under the contrib directory; you can find custom highlighting for these sorts of things there.

 # Contributing